-ANNEXURE-VII
+ANNEXURE-VI

-CERTIFICATE FOR NON- DISQUALIFICATION OF DIRECTORS (PURSUANT TO REGULATION 34(3) AND SCHEDULE V PARA C CLAUSE 10(I) OF THE SEBI (LISTING OBLIGATION AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015
+CERTIFICATE FOR NON- DISQUALIFICATION OF DIRECTORS

+(PURSUANT TO REGULATION 34(3) AND SCHEDULE V PARA C CLAUSE 10(I) OF THE SEBI (LISTING OBLIGATION AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2015

+TO,

+THE MEMBERS,

-TO, THE MEMBERS, CHANDRA PRABHU INTERNATIONALLTD.
+CHANDRA PRABHU INTERNATIONAL LTD.

 I have examined the relevant registers, records, forms, returns and disclosures received from the directors of M/s.
-Chandra Prabhu International Ltd. having CIN: L51909DL1984PLC019441 and having registered office at no. 14, Rani Jhansi Road,, New Delhi 110055 and Corporate Office at522, Fifth Floor, DLF Galleria Commercial Complex, DLF City Phase IV, Gurugram, Haryana, 122009 (hereinafter called the company) produced before me by the company for the purpose of issuing the certificate, in accordance with Regulation 34(3) read with schedule V para C Sub Clause 10 (i) of the SEBI (Listing Obligation And Disclosure Requirements) Regulations, 2015.
+Chandra Prabhu International Ltd. having CIN: L51909DL1984PLC019441 and having registered office at No. 14, Rani Jhansi Road, New Delhi 110055 and Corporate Office at 1512, Fifteen Floor, DLF Galleria Commercial Complex, DLF City Phase IV, Gurugram, Haryana, 122009 (hereinafter called the company) produced before me by the company for the purpose of issuing the certificate, in accordance with Regulation 34(3) read with schedule V para C Sub Clause 10 (i) of the SEBI (Listing Obligations And Disclosure Requirements) Regulations, 2015.

-In my opinion and to the best of my information and according to the verification (including director identification number (DIN) status at the portal www. mca. gov.in as considered necessary and explanations furnished to me by the Company & its officers and considering the relaxation granted by the Ministry of Corporate Affairs and Securities and Exchange Board of India due to spread of COVID-19 pandemic, I hereby certify that none of the directors on the board of the company as stated below for the financial year ending on 31" march, 2021 has been debarred or disqualified from being appointed or continuing as directors of companies by the securities and exchange board of india, ministry of corporate affairs or any such other statutory authority.
+In my opinion and to the best of my information and according to the verification (including director identification number (DIN) status at the portal www. mca.gov.in as considered necessary and explanations furnished to me by the Company & its officers and considering the relaxation granted by the Ministry of Corporate Affairs and Securities and Exchange Board of India due to spread of COVID-19 pandemic, I hereby certify that none of the directors on the board of the company as stated below for the financial year ending on 31st march, 2022 has been debarred or disqualified from being appointed or continuing as directors of companies by the securities and exchange board of india, ministry of corporate affairs or any such other statutory authority.

 Sr. No. Name of Director DIN Designation 1.
 Mr. Gajraj Jain 00049199 Chairman Cum Managing Director 2.
 Mrs. Hemlata Jain 00049212 Woman Director 3.
-Mr. Nishant Goyal 06541748 Independent Director 4.
-Mr. Prakash Goyal 02598736 Independent Director 5.
-Mr. Jitendra Kumar Mishra 07983426 Independent Director
+Mr. Prakash Goyal 02598736 Independent Director 4.
+Mr.Jitendra Kumar Mishra 07983426 Independent Director 5.
+Mr. Tilak Raj Goyal 00403414 Independent Director